 An SA302 form is a brief summary of what you have declared to HMRC.
 This can give a broker and a lender a clearer idea of what you have earned in the last few years.

-But the process for a company director can be confusing; minimum deposit is likely to be 10%, and lenders will generally want 2 years tax calculations and overviews, however, some will accept 1 years and a projection.
+But the process for a company director can be confusing; minimum deposit is likely to be 15% (as of October 2021), and lenders will generally want 2 years tax calculations and overviews, however, some will accept 1 years and a projection.

 If a director decides to own a house through themselves, there are specialist lenders who will be able to provide a mortgage.
 The requirements are the same as anyone else in applying for one, so it helps to speak to someone who is more adept in helping directors and other self-employed individuals when approving a mortgage.